jtpeller/OEIS/seq/README.md

 ## Other contents

-- `bignum.go` -- contains code to make golang's arbitrary precision easier to use
+- `bignum.go` -- contains code to make golang's arbitrary precision easier to use.
 - `otherseq.go` -- contains any sequences that don't yet have their corresponding file made yet.
 For instance, A032346 doesn't have its `thru32400.go` file yet.
 These sequences are either very useful sequences, or sequences that I accidentally programmed while trying to program another sequence.